profguler/profguler.github.io/_portfolio/bus-crashworthiness.md

 ## Project Overview

-This project focused on improving the frontal crashworthiness of intercity buses by developing structural energy-absorbing solutions to enhance driver protection during frontal collisions.
-Conducted in collaboration with **TEMSA Global**, the research combined nonlinear finite element analysis, structural redesign, and experimental validation to improve the crash performance of the front body structure while satisfying the requirements of the **ECE R-29** regulation.
+This SAN-TEZ project, conducted in collaboration with **TEMSA Global**, focused on improving the frontal crashworthiness of intercity buses through advanced structural design and energy absorption.
+The research combined nonlinear finite element analysis, structural optimization, and experimental validation to enhance driver protection while satisfying the requirements of the **ECE R-29** regulation.

 ---

 ## Highlights

 - Developed a full-scale finite element model of an intercity coach using **LS-DYNA**.
-- Evaluated the baseline bus structure according to **ECE R-29** frontal-impact requirements.
+- Evaluated the baseline vehicle according to **ECE R-29** frontal crash requirements.
-- Identified critical structural weaknesses in the front body through nonlinear crash simulations.
+- Identified critical structural weaknesses through nonlinear crash simulations.
-- Redesigned the front structure to improve crash-energy absorption and preserve the driver's survival space.
+- Redesigned the front body structure to improve crash energy absorption.
-- Developed and evaluated thin-walled energy-absorbing components.
+- Developed and optimized thin-walled energy-absorbing components.
 - Validated numerical predictions through experimental testing.
-- Produced three journal articles, one international conference paper, and one M.S. thesis.
+- Produced **three journal articles, one international conference paper, and one M.S. thesis**.

 ---